watkins-joe/core-python/02-getting-started/notes.md

 - how to download and install python
 - starting python REPL
-- evaluating simple expressiona and mathematic calculations in REPL
+- evaluating simple expressions and mathematic calculations in REPL
 - the role of underscore in the REPL
   - the value of `_` in REPL is the result of the last evaluated expression
 - how to make basic use of the `print()` function